mscafate/Property-manager/README.md

 # Property-manager
-Builds a database of properties and allows the user to add, find, alter and delete properties in the database
+Uses a GUI to Build a database of properties and allow the user to add, find, alter and delete properties in the database.